 - Glycine: This amino acid stimulates stomach acid secretion, helping intestinal disorders like irritable bowel syndrome (IBS), acid reflux, and issues with FODMAPs.
 Glycine is also a key part of bile acid, which plays a huge role in fat digestion and regulating blood cholesterol.

 Plus, bones and cartilage (which bone broth is made from) are a whole food, so there are undoubtedly other compounds in them that contribute to their effectiveness.
 And none of nature’s gifts is more of an all-around health multitasker than bone broth.

 Did I mention it tastes delicious, too?
 It keeps me satisfied throughout the day and curbs any sugar cravings (take that, Sugar Demon!).

 No matter what your health is like right now, remember that healing (and weight loss!) starts in your gut.
-When you do a reset, miraculous things happen!
+When you do a reset and get rid of inflammation in the body, miraculous things happen!